CURRENT SEARCH: Dachshund Dogs for Adoption in Tennessee (TN), USA

 Description

 Dog Breed: Dachshund (short coat).
 When you adopt 1 you save 2.
 The one you adopt and the one you make room for!
-CITY, STATE: Middle Tennessee NAME: Frankie AGE: 1 yr 9 mos SEX: Male WEIGHT: 11 lbs COLOR: Red Boar COAT: Smooth UP TO DATE: yes SPAYED/NEUTERED: 03/30/26 DHPP: yes DATE: 03/30/26 RABIES: yes DATE: 03/30/26 TAG NUMBER: 0477 ADOPTION FEE: 475.00+25.00(chip fee) HOUSETRAINED: yes and loves a doggie door CRATE TRAINED: yes but doesn’t care for it much LEASH TRAINED: Working on it FENCED YARD NEEDED: yes because he loves playing in the yard SPECIAL NEEDS: no HOME W/ SMALL CHILDREN: no, they make him too nervous, children 12 and up is best HOME W/ OTHER DOGS: MALE: yes if the male is not alpha FEMALE: yes HOME W/ CATS: no MICROCHIP BRAND and #: 911PetChip 991003911570209 MONTHLY HEARTWORM DATE: 31st of each month FOSTER HOME: Diane allamericandachshundrescuegmail RESCUE #: 2026-03-14-02 BIO: Frankie needs your help!
-He came from TN and was not socialized when he was a puppy so he’s fearful of new people.
-With his family and he warms up to you he is fine very playful and loving but he doesn’t do well with strangers.
-That’s were you come in, help him to understand that no one is out to get him and strangers are OK.
-It will take time and patience but it will be to his benefit to over come his fear of the unknown.
-He also was not neutered until we got him which did not help his situation but now that he is and with your help we think he will make a wonderful pet.
-He loves to play with other dogs and loves his toys but may guard them from other dogs.
-Loves to play fetch but don’t expect him to bring the ball back!
-So if you are willing to take a chance on Frankie he’s willing to take a chance on you. ============== Information for All Dogs/Adopters ============== AADR does not recommend dachshunds for families with children under 5, or families planning to have children during the dog's lifetime.
+CITY, STATE: Middle Tennessee NAME: Frankie AGE: 1 yr.
+9 mos.
+SEX: Male WEIGHT: 11 lbs.
+COLOR: Red Boar COAT: Smooth UP TO DATE: Yes SPAYED/NEUTERED: Yes DATE: 3/30/26 DHPP: Yes DATE: 3/30/26 RABIES: Yes DATE: 3/30/26 TAG NUMBER: 0477 ADOPTION FEE: $475.00 + $25.00 (microchip fee) HOUSETRAINED: Yes, and loves a doggie door CRATE TRAINED: Yes, but doesn’t care for it much LEASH TRAINED: Working on it FENCED YARD NEEDED: Yes, because he loves playing in the yard SPECIAL NEEDS: No HOME W/ SMALL CHILDREN: No, they make him too nervous; children 12 years and up are best HOME W/ OTHER DOGS: MALE: Yes, if the male is not alpha FEMALE: Yes HOME W/ CATS: No MICROCHIP BRAND and #: 911PetChip 991003911570209 MONTHLY HEARTWORM DATE: 31st of each month FOSTER HOME: Diane, allamericandachshundrescuegmail RESCUE #: 2026-03-14-02 BIO: Frankie needs your help!
+He came from Tennessee and was not socialized as a puppy, so he’s fearful of new people.
+With his foster family, he has warmed up, and he will with you, too.
+Together, you and Frankie can build his confidence and bond.
+This youngster is very playful and loving!
+This little guy doesn’t do well with strangers.
+That’s where you come in!
+Help this boy understand that no one is out to get him, he is safe with you, and strangers are okay.
+It will take time and patience, but overcoming his fear of the unknown will benefit him.
+Slow introductions are best for new environments, friends and family, and low-stress exposure to other (calm) dogs.
+When he does a good job, reward him with treats!
+He also was not neutered until we got him, which did not help his anxiety, but now that he is - and with your help - we think he will make a wonderful pet!
+He loves to play with other dogs and loves his toys, but may guard them.
+He loves to play fetch, but don’t expect him to bring the ball back!
+If you are willing to take a chance on Frankie and help him grow, he’s willing to take a chance on you!
+Our must-haves for adorable Frankie include: A fenced yard Someone who can be home more often than not Another small young female dog or he can be an only dog No apartments, high-rises, or condos Someone who has patience as he adjusts to a new home ============== Information for All Dogs/Adopters ============== AADR does not recommend dachshunds for families with children under 5, or families planning to have children during the dog's lifetime.
 Dachshunds are often not patient with little kids, and kids can accidentally hurt a dachshund’s back or get bitten.
 If you have questions about this dog, please feel free to contact the foster home at the email address listed on the bio form.
 They have the most up-to-date information concerning the dog and would be happy to answer any questions about the animal.
 There will be an additional $60 fee added for a required Health Certificate if traveling out of the state in which they are being fostered.
 We will not adopt into CT, RI, NH, ME, or MA due to strict laws regarding importation of dogs into those states.
 If you have any issue with this, you will need to take this up with your legislatures.
 To understand the adoption process through AADR, please review the Adoption Information on our home page.
 Transportation options are outlined on that page in Step 3.
 Click this link to apply: .allamericandachshundrescue/apply, it will take you to the application form.
 Please don't let the distance stand in your way of finding your newest best friend.
 We have volunteers who will help your "new friend" get up and down the East Coast or Midwest.
 We just can't get them from one coast to the other.
 Please look for dogs on your coast.
 AADR does not recommend dachshunds for families with children under 5, or families planning to have children during the dog's lifetime.
 Dachshunds are often not patient with little kids, and kids can accidentally hurt a dachshund's back or get bitten.
 Please don't let the distance stand in your way of finding your newest best friend.
 We have volunteers that will help your "new friend" get up and down the East Coast and mid-west.
 We just can't get them from one coast to the other.
 For now, please look for dogs on your coast.

 • Physical Attributes